kelmensonj/UPC-s-and-the-Ebay-API-for-a-Million-Dollar-Heist/README.md

 # UPC-s-and-the-Ebay-API-for-a-Million-Dollar-Heist

+Warning: this script is now broken for two reasons.
+One is that it used the old version of the Ebay API's.
+There's a link below to fix this.
+And two, it's a crawler, and like any crawler, falls victim to changes to a website's layout.

 This was my first major foray into python.
 It's a parallelized web scraper with an auto saving database.
 I managed to make it go pretty fast, grabbing a combination of data using the Ebay API directly, as well as some basic html scraping for the UPC codes.
 These UPC codes are very valuable - there are databases online that can cost thousands of dollars over time but this is a pretty good way around that.
 I think I could build this database up to the same size as any other online database using code pretty similar to this.
 Below is a gif of the file where I saved all the product data:

 ![alt-text](https://github.com/kelmensonj/UPC-s-and-the-Ebay-API-for-a-Million-Dollar-Heist/blob/master/libre_upc.gif)